 Trending in the latest startup-tech news, Apple secretly purchased a Danish visual effects startup named Spektral.
 According to claims, this acquisition has cost Apple over a $30 million.
 This investment made by Apple may be aimed to boost the iPhone’s AR features for Memoji or FaceTime as the company plans to launch an AR headset soon.

-Apple has been investing in Augmented Reality (AR) for some time and this new acquisition is a sign of further better advancements.
+Apple has been showing interest in Augmented Reality (AR) by investing in it and this association with Spektral is definitely a sign of further advancements.

 Founded as Cloudcutout, now Spektral has previously developed a solution that automatically extrapolates a cutout from one frame to the next.
-This solution makes it possible to create mixed reality content for video in real-time.
+This solution enables creating real-time mixed reality content for videos.
 It has also created cutout.ninja, a site for creating “webshop perfect” images from semi-professional product photos.

 Spektral uses Machine Learning (ML) to image and video editing techniques to cut out people from video backgrounds in real time.
 The key feature of this company is, it can apply computer techniques on smartphones as well.
 The technique used allows a real-time green screen processing to separate people and objects from the background.

-The technology can intelligently separate people and objects from their original backgrounds in photos and videos, overlaying a new background in something called a “cutout.”
+The technology consists of something called “cutout” which intelligently separates objects and people in photos and videos from their original background and overlays them on a new background.
 This entire process is driven by deep neural networks and spectral graph theory.

 Representatives at Skeptral claim their methods provide a flexible trade-off between quality and computation time.
 With close customer interaction and in product learning, they thrive to create unique customer experiences.